Xiaofei-it/pinoc/docs/zlang/docs/syntax.md

 However, it cannot start with a digit.

 Thus, `_fun`, `fun` and `fun1` are legal identifiers, but `1fun` is not.
-Zlang is a flexible dynamically-typed programming language which runs on the JVM, and supports access to Java objects and interaction with Java at runtime.

 ## Numbers